Skip to main content

 Mediation and legal challenge

-If informal discussions are not working, family mediation is a much cheaper and faster option than court.
-A mediator helps all parties reach a negotiated agreement.
-If you believe the will is invalid (due to lack of mental capacity, undue influence, or fraud), you can contest it, but this is expensive and emotionally exhausting.
+If conversations at home are not getting anywhere, family mediation is far cheaper and quicker than going to court, and it keeps relationships intact more often than litigation does.
+A mediator helps everyone reach an agreement between themselves.
+If you believe the will is invalid (due to lack of mental capacity, undue influence, or fraud), you can contest it, but it is expensive and it takes a real emotional toll.
 Legal advice is essential before taking this step.
 The Contentious Probate team at any solicitor can advise.

-Losing a parent reshapes your sense of the world in ways that are hard to anticipate.
-Even when the death was expected, the grief can be profound.
-You do not have to manage it alone.
+Losing a parent can change how the world feels in ways that are hard to anticipate.
+Even when it was expected, the grief can still take you by surprise.
+You do not have to carry it on your own.
 Cruse Bereavement Support offers free, confidential help on 0808 808 1677, and your GP can refer you to counselling if you are struggling.

 Finding emotional support